flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 Overview
 =========
-Photo StatLr (formerly called PhotoStation Upload) is a Lightroom Publish and Export Service Provider Plugin.
-It adds a new Publish Service called "Photo StatLr" and a new Export target also called "Photo StatLr" to the "Export" dialog.
+Photo StatLr (aka PhotoStation Upload) is a Lightroom Publish and Export Service Provider Plugin.
+It adds a new Publish Service and an Export target called "Photo StatLr" to the "Publish Services" panel / "Export" dialog.
-Both the Publish service as well as the Export service enable the export of pictures and videos from Lightroom directly to a Synology Photo Station.
+Both the Publish service as well as the Export service enable the export of photos and videos from Lightroom directly to a Synology Photo Station.
 It will not only upload the selected photos/videos but also create and upload all required thumbnails and accompanying additional video files.<br>
 Photo StatLr also supports the Lightroom "Get Comments" and "Get Rating" feature which will download comments and ratings from Photo Station to the Lightroom Comments panel (Library mode: bottom right panel).
 Besides that Photo StatLr can do a real two-way synchronization of various metadata, including title, description/caption, tags/keywords, color label, rating, person tags/faces regions and GPS info.

-This plugin uses the same converters and the same upload API as the official "Synology Photo Station Uploader" tool, but will not use the Uploader itself.
-The upload API is http-based, so you have to specify the target Photo Station by protocol (http/https) and servename (IP@, hostname, FQDN).
+This plugin uses the same converters and the same upload API as the official "Synology Photo Station Uploader" tool, but does not use the Uploader itself.
+The Photo Station API is http-based, so you have to specify the target Photo Station by protocol (http/https) and servename (IP@, hostname, FQDN).

 Requirements
 =============